 Clients monitor their OTPK pool and replenish when running low:

-func (h *SignalPreKeysHandler) RefreshPreKeys(
+func (c *Context) RefreshPreKeys(

 ctx context.Context,

-req *authpb.RefreshPreKeysRequest,
+req *connect.Request[pb.RefreshPreKeysRequest],

-) (*authpb.RefreshPreKeysResponse, error) {
+) (*connect.Response[emptypb.Empty], error) {

-// Add new one-time prekeys
+// Validate new prekeys

-return &authpb.RefreshPreKeysResponse{}, nil
+return connect.NewResponse(&emptypb.Empty{}), nil

 }